14 Feb Holidays are meant for the HEART, Not HEART ATTACKS 3 Simple Steps to Reduce the Effects of Holiday Stress

 2) Sleep – Get at least seven to eight hours of sleep per night as a vital component to off-setting the effects of stress.
 A key to getting adequate sleep starts with getting to bed on time.
-Proper sleep combined with Chiropractic adjustments help balance the nervous system and improve body’s adaptation to stress.
+Proper sleep combined with Chiropractic adjustments helps balance the nervous system and improve the body’s adaptation to stress.

 3) Water – Thirst often comes disguised as hunger.
 Many people assume they are hungry when the body simply wants a healthy dose of water.
 Increase water intake throughout the day to suppress unnecessary urges to eat.
 Water consumption will help avoid an increase in blood sugar (and waistline) and prevent a sugar overload that hinders the body’s ability to heal, adapt, and rest.

 Understanding some of the stress triggers of the holiday months allows people to make proactive decisions to enjoy better health during the season.
 Heightened awareness combined with a few simple strategies will help limit and avoid increased occurrences of stress and allow fulfilling time with friends and family to be the only memories worth remembering.